ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ## Conclusion

-In OCaml, modules are the basic means of organizing software.
+In OCaml, modules are the basic means of organising software.
 To sum up, a module is a collection of definitions wrapped under a name.
 These definitions can be submodules, which allows the creation of hierarchies of modules.
 Top-level modules must be files and are the units of compilation.
-Every module has an interface, which is the list of what a module exposes.
+Every module has an interface, which is the list of definitions a module exposes.
 By default, a module's interface exposes all its definitions, but this can be restricted using the interface syntax.

 Going further, here are the other means to handle OCaml software components:
 - Functors, which act like functions from modules to modules
-- Libraries, which are compiled modules bundled together into archives
+- Libraries, which are compiled modules bundled together
 - Packages, which are installation and distribution units